 More Recipes You Might Like

-Pesto is also delicious in a sandwich!
-I love it in this Chicken, Bacon and Pesto Sandwich or also in the famed Desert Island Dishes recipe for Stanley Tucci's Favourite Sandwich.
+I also love it in this Chicken, Bacon and Pesto Sandwich or also in the famed Desert Island Dishes recipe for Stanley Tucci's Favourite Sandwich.
 Yum!

 Made this recipe and loved it?